doktorhorst/Albert-Wetter/README.md

 ## My changes

 I only changed a few values coming from the Openweathermap API:
-* got rid of °F values
+* got rid of °F values and rounded temperature values to 0 decimal places
 * included cloudiness
 * included wind speed and direction